 Building Standards staff are available to provide general information and advice on Building Standards.
-There is a duty surveyor available at our Spiersbridge offices 8.45am to 1.00pm - Monday to Friday.
-After 1pm, a message can be left with the service at buildingstandards@eastrenfrewshire .gov.uk or on 0141 577 3001 where we will call back or send a return email by 1pm the following working day.
-The advice given will be objective and as helpful as possible
+There is a duty surveyor available 8.45am to 1.00pm - Monday to Friday.
+After 1pm, a message can be left with the service buildingstandards@eastrenfrewshire .gov.uk or on 0141 577 3001 where we will call back or send a return email by 1pm the following working day.
+The advice given will be objective and as helpful as possible without prejudice to the formal

-We are committed to providing a without prejudice to the formal cost effective service, consideration of an Application to
+We are committed to providing a consideration of an Application to

-Following last year's restructuring the Department within and successful recruitment the Building Standards service now has a full complement of staff with no vacant posts.
+Following a successful recruitment process, the Building Standards service has a full complement of staff with no vacant posts.

-With major developments either in progress, or due to arrive in 2021 -2022, and as the country recovers from the effects of the Covid-19 pandemic the demand for services is predicted to increase significantly.
+With major developments either in progress, or due to arrive in 2022 -2023, and as the country recovers from the effects of the Covid-19 pandemic, the demand for services is predicted to increase significantly.

 The service was, due to already having the ability to work remotely, largely able to carry out their duties during the Covid-19 pandemic without significant disruption.
-It is envisaged that the service will largely remain operating this way in the future with limited time in the office location.
-The team has benefited from enhanced I.T. hardware and software, such as up to date laptops, tablets or plan readers for site inspections better mobile and telephony.
+The service will largely remain operating this way in the future with limited time in the office location.
+The team has benefited from enhanced I.T. hardware and software, such as up to date laptops, tablets or plan readers for site inspections and better mobile telephony.

-Key Objectives 2021 - 2022
+Key Objectives 2022 - 2023